 Over the course of this report, we answer those questions.
 And we start at Litecoin’s humble beginnings...

 In October 2013, former Google engineer Charles Lee introduced the world to a new altcoin: Litecoin.

-Litecoin is currently the fifth-biggest currency, with a market cap of $1,782,973,718 billion.
-This makes it one of Bitcoin’s most aggressive competitors.
-If you evaluate the two currencies from the surface, they could be twins as they share dozens of valuable characteristics.
+At the time that this report was written, Litecoin has a market cap of over $9.67 billion.
+And Litecoin’s technology makes it one of Bitcoin’s most aggressive competitors.
+If you evaluate the two currencies from the surface, they could be twins because they share dozens of valuable characteristics.

 Like Bitcoin, Litecoin was created to provide a peer-to-peer transaction system.
-It allows individuals to make payments or transactions anywhere in the world without incurring fees.
+It allows individuals to make payments or transactions anywhere in the world with relatively low fees.

-And, like Bitcoin, Litecoin is decentralized.
-There is no centralized authority, building, or headquarters.
+And like Bitcoin, Litecoin is decentralized.
+There's no centralized authority, building, or headquarters for it.
 The currency flows freely on the internet.

-This means that it's far more secure than paper currency.
-And since no government can regulate or overproduce it, Litecoin’s value rests in the hands of the people.
+What this means is it's far more secure than paper currency.
+Because no government can regulate or overproduce it, Litecoin’s value rests in the hands of the people.

 Like almost all digital currencies, litecoins are produced through a process called “mining.”

-Miners use computers to process Litecoin transactions, which are presented as algorithms the computers must solve.
+Miners use computers to process Litecoin transactions, which are presented as algorithms that the computers must solve.

 When the computers solve the problems, more litecoins are added to the network and the miners are rewarded with their shares.